Why take a survey?

-But always remember, as Alibaba founder, Jack Ma quoted, “You should learn from your competitor, but never copy.
+However always remember, as Alibaba founder, Jack Ma quoted, “You should learn from your competitor, but never copy.
 Copy and you die.”

-Key Takeaways: Why you should do Surveys
+Key Takeaways: Why you should do a Survey

 Apart from these stated reasons, there are many more hidden benefits, which can’t be tracked but helps in growing the brand.

 Treat your customer relationship as a journey, not a result, focus on customer experience, not sales conversions, as a loyal brand advocate can get X3 more customers than your best marketing campaign.